sophiadavis/Blog/Day 007 -- Fun with C.md

 -----------

-Today, my goal was to be able to serve multiple connections from a single server -- threading.
-I spent some time playing with fork (by which one process can create multiple 'child' processes -- with a different memory space and process id (pid)) and exec (by which one process can begin running a different program).
+Today, my goal was to be able to serve multiple connections from a single server -- by using multiple threads.
+I spent some time playing with `fork` and `exec`. `fork`-ing enables one process to create multiple 'child' processes -- each with a different memory space and process id (PID). `exec` allows one process to begin running a different program.
 [This tutorial](http://www.yolinux.com/TUTORIALS/ForkExecProcesses.html) was helpful.
-Unlike forking, if a program spawns multiple threads, they will all share the same PID, a lot of data, and work concurrently (I still need to explore the order in which forked child programs run -- I think they run to completion, and only then does the parent process continue?).
+Unlike forking, if a program spawns multiple threads, they will all share the same PID and a lot of data, and work concurrently with the parent program (I still need to explore the order in which forked child programs run -- I think they run to completion, and only then does the parent process continue?).

 I wrote a program that created 7 threads, and had them all 'working' on counting to 10.
 This resulted in: